 • Reduce the costs, energy requirements, and/or environmental impacts of treating impaired and unusable water to standards necessary for an identified beneficial use.

-• Improve efficiency of water treatment processes—either by improvements to pretreatment, post-treatment, monitoring, sensors, or other innovative process/technology.
+• Improve efficiency of water treatment processes—either by improvements to pre-treatment, post-treatment, monitoring, sensors, or other innovative process/technology.

 • Treat brackish groundwater in a less energy-intensive way than current processes and technologies.